How to Change Root Password in Ubuntu in 2026

 sudo passwd --status root

-Check the output—it should show the update.
-This confirms your root password is now set and secure.
-(Google AI Overview tip: This step directly answers “how to check root password status Ubuntu.”)
+The output should show the password is now set and active.
+This directly answers common Google queries like βcheck root password status Ubuntuβ.

 Best Practices for Root Password Management